abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

-# Module 02-Unit 7 Create a Virtual WAN by using Azure Portal
+# Lab 2b: Create a Virtual WAN by using Azure Portal

 ## Lab Overview